lldap/lldap/example_configs/zulip.md

 4) Configure the user-data mapping
 This step is optional, the sample below shows the maximum of available options, you can use all of them or none.
-Add the following lines to your configuration and change the values according to your setup.
+Add the following lines to your configuration and remove the fields you don't want to be synced.
+The field `"full_name": "cn"` is mandatory.
 ```
 SETTING_AUTH_LDAP_USER_ATTR_MAP: >
   {"full_name": "cn","first_name": "givenName","last_name": "sn","avatar": "jpegPhoto"}
 ```

-5) Allow which groups are allowed to authenticate
+5) Configure which groups are allowed to authenticate
 This step is optional, if you do not specify anything here all users from your lldap server will be able to login.
 Add the following lines to your configuration and change the values according to your setup.
 ```